azzurraseabunny/https-azzurraseabunny.github.io/src/content/blog/storyboard.md

   </video>
 </div>

+This is an animatic of one of my story, Azure Wasteland! it was great experimenting with shots and angles for the first time!

+Sound Design is also made by me!

 <hr class="custom-line">

 ## Whiplash (Clip Studio Paint)

-Tried animating a move my dnd character has :0

 <div class="image-container">
   <img src="/portfolio/storyboarding/thebigfight.gif" alt="Description of image" />
 </div>

 <hr class="custom-line">

+Tried animating a move my dnd character has :0

 ## The Saint (Clip Studio Paint)
 <div class="image-container">